tribeti/InkMD-Editor/README.md

 ```

 ### 3. Run build scripts

-Then you open the .slnx file by Visual Studio and then press F5 to build project.
+Then open the .slnx file by Visual Studio and then press F5 to build project.

 ---

 ## 📚 How to Use